Updated: August 29, 2019

 A motion to continue a trial date shall be scheduled as a routine motion.

-Judge Scott will often refer substantive non-routine discovery motions to a Commissioner.
+Judge Scott may refer substantive non-routine discovery motions to a Commissioner.
 Depending on that Commissioner's availability, the discovery motion may be heard at 9:00 a.m. on a Tuesday; otherwise, the Commissioner will schedule a hearing date.
 Discovery motions are usually referred to a Commissioner immediately before the scheduled routine motion hearing date, and counsel will be so advised.

 Unless otherwise indicated all dispositive motions will be reviewed on the papers.
 Counsel should notice ALL dispositive motions at the "Convenience of the Court".
 Once the motion is reviewed and accepted, a letter will be issued with a Response deadline.
-The original motion and response should be e-file not exceeding four (4) pages.
+The original motion and response should be e-filed not exceeding four (4) pages.
 A page limit extension must have an approval of the Court.
 If no response is timely filed, the Court may deem the motion unopposed and grant the motion.
 Oral argument on issue-dispositive motions is not necessary UNLESS contacted by Chambers.

 Case citations shall use Westlaw format for unreported decisions where possible.
 The Superior Court presently does not have ready capability to utilize Lexis.